Use Your Preschool Progress Report as a Planning Tool!

 Many times we get so caught up in the planning for “three year olds” or “four year olds” that we lose sight of what we know about “OUR” three and four year olds!

-PRESCHOOL PROGRESS REPORT SAMPLES
+PRESCHOOL PROGRESS REPORTS

 I've received many requests for samples of progress reports to use.
 Below are a few!
 Feel free to re-create them to fit your program's needs!